 ► Email Webfiction World at WebfictionWorld-at-gmail-dot-com, with “Reading Submission: [Title of Piece]” in the subject (or specific question(s)).

-So if you don’t want to hear negative things, then don’t submit.
-Understand that we may feel you are way too amatuerish or may just hate your comic.
-But I promise that we will try hard not to be assholes about it!
-Your ENTIRE webcomic may not be read if it is really long, but we will mostly look at the most recent work, and the earliest work, at the very least.
+While I am expecting us to be critical I’m hoping that it will be constructively critical (in most cases).
+But we don’t review comics as a “sport”, nor to be purposefully negative.
+In some cases, the ENTIRE comic may not be read if it is really long, but we will mostly look at the most recent work, and the earliest work, at the very least.
 We will also specify if we don’t read the whole thing, and what we read.